-Perform these maintenance procedures according to the Preventative Maintenance Schedule.
+Perform these maintenance procedures when indicated by the Preventative Maintenance Schedule.

 When removing the fuel filter, a quantity of fuel will escape.
-Do not smoke or allow an open flame in close proximity.
+DO NOT smoke or allow an open flame in close proximity.
 Failure to do so could ignite a fire or cause an explosion which could result in serious injury to you and/or bystanders.
 Failure to comply may result in death, personal injury, equipment or property damage.